 In addition, you will find plenty of modern art, wonderful markets, fantastic restaurants and vibrant nightlife.
 And the best part?
 Thessaloniki is right on the coast!

 Find out more here: Things to do in Thessaloniki

-Rhodes City in Rhodes
+Rhodes Old Town in Rhodes island

 You can more or less see Rhodes city during a day.
 This means that it's easy to visit whether you are stopping on a cruise, or just want a break from the beach – and the island of Rhodes has some great ones!

 Find out more here: UNESCO sites in Greece

 Heraklion is the capital of Crete, the largest island in Greece, and another interesting city to visit.
 It may not be as beautiful as nearby Chania (to some eyes), but it ticks plenty of boxes.

 The old town and fortified harbour area with the Venetian castle are great places to explore.
 Allow enough time to stroll around the market and enjoy the tavernas, which have some of the best food in Greece.